platocrat/personality-lab/README.md

 ### 8.2 Application URIs

-To ensure that the AWS remote server will be served without any issues from Auth0, under the `Settings` section of your Auth0 Application, update the `Application URIs` inputs with the following:
+Under the `Settings` section of your Auth0 Application, update the `Application URIs` inputs with the following:

 1. Application Login URI